 Equinor’s gas operations

 Equinor is the largest gas producer on the Norwegian continental shelf, and the second-largest gas supplier in Europe.
-The gas volumes from Equinor and the State’s Direct Financial Interest on the Norwegian continental shelf (SDFI)—which Equinor also markets—constitute more than 20 per cent of the gas market in Europe (EU28).
-The company develops and participates in a number of important gas value chains worldwide.
+The combined gas volumes from Equinor and SDFI (the Norwegian state’s gas volumes) constitute more than 20 per cent of the gas market in Europe.

 What is natural gas?